-STANDARDS HOW YOU WILL BE MEASURED AIM: Safe, comfortable and hygienic housing for all livestock, including youngstock and those close to giving birth HF.1 Key Housing must be constructed and ■ HF.1.a Housing secure to prevent straying/escaping maintained to provide a safe and secure environment for livestock ■ HF.1.b There are no sharp edges, projections or other features projections to livestock presenting a hazard ■ HF.1.c Electrical installations are inaccessible to livestock ■ HF.1.d Lights over feed troughs are shatterproof/protected HF.2 Housing must be appropriately and effectively ventilated HF.2.a Ventilation minimises high humidity, build-up of odours and main comfortable temperature nd maintains a ■ HF.2.b Livestock not indicating signs of heat stress or exposed to extreme cold o draughts/ HF.3 Floors must be constructed and maintained in a manner that minimises ■ HF.3.a Floor surfaces are sound, and livestock can walk at ease risk of injury without slipping or the risk of injury HF.3.b Design of any slats are suitable for the species and do no slip or cause foot injuries.
-Non-slatted lying areas provide in-calf heifers, and calves. ■ HF.3.c Manhole covers/ drains that livestock have access to are maintained HF.4 Key Conditions in housing must be maintained in a manner that ensures livestock are able HF.4.a Lying areas are well-drained and regularly cleaned of dirty bedding avoid a build-up of to keep clean UPGRADED ■ HF.4.b All livestock sent to slaughter meet abattoir cleanliness s pecifications HF.4.1 Safe, suitable, and legal bedding is provided in lying areas HF.4.1.a Bedding (used in lying areas including cubicles, loose housing, non-slatted lying areas, and corrals) is non- injurious, non-toxic and is absorptive ■ Delivery records ■ Waste transfer ■ HF.4.1.b Where slatted flooring is used for newborn and young lambs, bedding is provided notes Waste exemption records ■ HF.4.1.c Delivery records of waste materials used for bedding are kept e.g. recycled woodchip, paper ■ HF.4.1.d Waste exemptions to use such materials are registered with the Environment Agency and kept
+STANDARDS HOW YOU WILL BE MEASURED AIM: Safe, comfortable and hygienic hou giving birth using for all livestock, including youngstock and thos se close to HF.1 Key Housing must be constructed and HF.1.a Housing secure to prevent straying/escaping maintained to provide a safe and secure environment for livestock HF.1.b There are no sharp edges, projections or other features p to livestock resenting a hazard HF.1.c Electrical installations are inaccessible to livestock HF.1.d Lights over feed troughs are shatterproof/protected HF.2 Housing must be appropriately and effectively ventilated HF.2.a Ventilation minimises high humidity, build-up of odours an comfortable temperature d maintains a HF.2.b Livestock not indicating signs of heat stress or exposed to extreme cold o draughts/ HF.3 Floors must be constructed and maintained in a manner that minimises HF.3.a Floor surfaces are sound, and livestock can walk at ease risk of injury without slipping or the risk of injury HF.3.b Design of any slats are suitable for the species and do no slip or cause foot injuries.
+Non-slatted lying areas provide in-calf heifers, and calves.
+HF.3.c Manhole covers/ drains that livestock have access to are maintained HF.4 Key Conditions in housing must be maintained in a manner that ensures livestock are able HF.4.a Lying areas are well-drained and regularly cleaned out to dirty bedding avoid a build-up of to keep clean UPGRADED HF.4.b All livestock sent to slaughter meet abattoir cleanliness sp pecifications HF.4.1 Safe, suitable, and legal bedding is provided in lying areas HF.4.1.a Bedding (used in lying areas including cubicles, loose housing, non-slatted lying areas, and corrals) is non- injurious, non-toxic and is absorptive R Delivery records Waste transfer HF.4.1.b Where slatted flooring is used for newborn and young lambs, bedding is provided notes Waste exemption records HF.4.1.c Delivery records of waste materials used for bedding are kept e.g. recycled woodchip, paper HF.4.1.d Waste exemptions to use such materials are registered with the Environment Agency and kept